rubymotion/rubymotion-templates/readme.md

 provided by the community.
 Some are provided by RubyMotion proper.

-I'm still trying to determine the best licence for the templates.
-The intent is to make sure that better versions of the template aren't possible (meaning that the best versions of these templates are open).
+I'm still trying to determine the best licence for these templates.
+The intent is to make sure that better versions of these template aren't possible (meaning that the best versions of these templates are open).